 Travelling via car?
-Make your car a Mobile Hotspot

-This is generally aimed at those who are car-sharing to business meetings since obviously for safety reasons the driver can’t “work.”
+You can make your car a mobile hotspot although this is generally aimed at those who are car-sharing to business meetings since obviously for safety reasons the driver can’t “work.”

 There are a couple of ways you can have internet in the car: